Encharted Cook

 Scones cooling on a black wire rack.

 Step 8 - Bake.
 Bake the scones for 24 to 28 minutes or until set and the edges are lightly browned.
-Using a metal spatula, immediately move the scones from the cookie sheet to wire cooling racks.
+Using a metal spatula, transfer the scones immediately from the cookie sheet to wire cooling racks.

 Brown sugar is fully packed into a measuring cup and added to the dry ingredients in a large sifter.

-You can enjoy these scones warm or cool and they will keep in a covered container for up to a week.
+These Peanut Butter Scones will keep in a covered, airtight container for up to a week.

 Delicious looking peanut flavored scones on a white plate.
 Piles of scones are in the background.